Limousine: Stretch limousines

 Stretch limousines are longer than regular limousines, usually to accommodate more passengers.
 Stretch limousines may have seating along the sides of the cabin.

-A "stretch limousine" was created in Fort Smith, Arkansas, around 1928 by the Armbruster coach company.
-Their vehicles were primarily used to transport famous "big band" leaders, such as Glenn Miller and Benny Goodman, and their members and equipment.
-These early stretch limousines were often called "big band buses".
+A "stretch limousine" was created in Fort Smith, Arkansas by Armbruster.
+The company was founded in 1887 as a builder and repairer of horse-drawn vehicles before transitioning to automobile body work.
+In the early 1920s, the company built its first extended-wheelbase, multi-door vehicle for Jordan Bus Lines, creating one of the earliest "stretch" limousines for short intercity service.
+The design proved successful, leading to produce about twenty stretch vehicles annually through the start of World War II.
+Their vehicles were also used to transport famous "big band" leaders, such as Glenn Miller and Benny Goodman, and their members and equipment.
+These early stretch limousines were sometimes called "big band buses".
 Armbruster called their lengthened cars "extended-wheelbase multi-door auto-coaches".
-Their 12-passenger coaches were used by hotels, taxis, airlines, corporations, and tour companies.
-Knock-down programs by automakers made coachbuilders stretch vehicles, but Armbruster also custom built limousines using unibody construction such as the 1969 AMC Ambassadors.
+The 12-passenger coaches were used by hotels, taxis, airlines, corporations, and tour companies.
+Knock-down programs by automakers made coachbuilders stretch vehicles, but Armbruster also custom-built limousines using unibody construction, such as the 1969 AMC Ambassadors.

 As of 2023, stretch limousines comprise one percent of U.S. limousine company offerings.
 That total was down from about ten percent in 2013.

 Novelty limousines

 A variety of vehicles not designed as limousines have been converted into novelty limousines.
 Another style of novelty limousine are those painted in bright colors, such as purple or pink.

 Vehicles converted into novelty stretch limousines include the East German Trabant, Volkswagen Beetle, Fiat Panda, and Citroën 2CV.
 There are instances of Corvettes, Ferraris, and Mini Coopers being stretched to accommodate up to 10 passengers.